codingchili/programmer-roadmap/README.md

 All projects must include a well written readme and a youtube demo.

 ## Wishlist :baby_chick:
-- more non-java development
+- more non-java development (vyper, python, delphi, LLL ?)
 - projects that can be released and actually used by someone else.
 - some pi-zero project
 - more hacking, bug bounties? blockchain related?
 - some low level project, ASM/VHDL.
+OR LLL ?!

 ## Why should YOU care? :bird:
 This repository shows the benefits of planning your own skills development and ongoing/future projects.
 Using the same techniques you could achieve the following: